Zev-se/Formbot-voron-2.4-build-guide/guide.md

 It's highly recommended to install the [Kipper Backup](https://github.com/Staubgeborener/klipper-backup) add-on.
 It's optional but it will save you soner or later.
 If you want a guide or just see how it works look at [ModBots youtube clip](https://www.youtube.com/watch?v=47qV9BE2n_Y) about it.
 Do this before you start changing the settings so that you can see what you've done, this will help when asking for help with pinouts on Discord.

-Now follow the post build instructions to make sure you've done everything correct
+Now follow the post build [initial setup guide](https://docs.vorondesign.com/build/startup/) to make sure you've done everything correct.

 For the best print results, tuning is recommended:
  - [Proper belt tension](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html), AB belts should be ~110Hz at 150mm.
 Tighten evenly, check if you are not racking the gantry.